About Internal Funding Sources

 Although open to all members of faculty, this program will be of interest primarily to applicants from such areas as the School of Fine Arts, the School of Music, and from the Theatre/Drama Specialization of the Department of English, and would cover projects that would not qualify for funding from the Social Sciences and Humanities Research Council of Canada.
 It is intended that in so far as is possible, these grants will be used to initiate projects which will be ongoing beyond the period of the initial grant through funding gained from extramural agencies.

-Canadian Polar Commission's Northern Scientific Training Program
+Polar Knowledge Canada's Northern Scientific Training Program

 Publications Subvention Program*